snoidetx/Snoidepaedia/README.md

 ## Development
 ### Branching

-We follow Gitflow as our main branchng strategy.
+We follow Gitflow as our main branching strategy.

 ### Workflows